 How Long Does It Take for a Steroid Rash to Go Away?

-It usually takes about two to four weeks for a steroid rash and other side effects to go away [8].
+It usually takes about two to four weeks for a steroid rash and other side effects to go away.
 This can vary from patient to patient, and it depends on other potential skin conditions and allergies.

 Taking the Responsible Approach to Steroids

-But that doesn’t mean you should ignore them or continue taking steroids without medical supervision.
+While steroid-related rashes are common, in most cases, they are not severe.
+But that doesn’t mean you should continue taking steroids without medical supervision.

 We’ve tested dozens of these products to come up with a list of those that actually work.